j0n3lson/codenext-clubs-linux-admin/solutions/13/readme.md

 You're all old enough here to look at the `man` page (e.g. `man ssh`) and find out what each flag does.

-## <a name='LearningByte:SSHKeyBasedAuthenticationandCryptography'></a>Learning Byte: SSH Key Based Authentication and Cryptography
+## <a name='LearningByte-SSHKeyBasedAuthenticationandCryptography'></a>Learning Byte - SSH Key Based Authentication and Cryptography

 ### <a name='TheFourPillarsofCryptography'></a>The Four Pillars of Cryptography